-Top 10 Gardening Blogs to Follow in 2016
+Top 10 Gardening Blogs to Follow

-Top 10 Gardening Blogs to Follow in 2016
+Top 10 Gardening Blogs to Follow

 If you live in the Southeastern United States, in Zone 8, this is a great blog to follow!
 Every month, Helen posts a timely to-do list for maintaining your southeastern garden that month.
 Weekly, she shares with her followers what shes doing in her personal garden, and calls for responses; what are you doing in your garden this week?
 As well as serving to build the community, this gives readers a wide variety of garden practices to observe from afar.
 She writes about her travels, detailing the gardens she sees all over the world.
 On top of all that, every month she posts to the blog a chapter from her first book, Gardening With Confidence50 Ways to add style for personal creativity.
 Now is a great time to start following this blogger, as 2016 is a big year for her.
 She's on the precipice of releasing a new book, Good Berry Bad Berry.
 Riding the bliss of this success, shes dedicated herself to finish her Forever Garden, Helen's Haven, this year.
 Tune in and share this adventure with her!